tropicbliss/buckshot/README.md

 2. Download Dimension 4 on Windows or `chrony` on Linux for accurate time synchronisation.
 3. Run that file once. `config.toml` will appear in the current directory.
 5. Open up the terminal and navigate to the working directory.
 If you are not on Windows, run `sudo chmod +x binary_name_here`.
-6. Run `./buckshot` (if you're on Windows, do yourself a favor and use Windows Terminal instead of `cmd.exe`). `config_toml` will appear in the current directory.
+6. Run `./buckshot` (if you're on Windows, do yourself a favor and use Windows Terminal instead of `cmd.exe`). `config.toml` will appear in the current directory.
 7. Open `config.toml`.
 Add your accounts and configure the sniper settings according to your use case.
 I would recommend reading up on TOML files if you are unfamiliar with this file format.
 8. Run the sniper with the same commands used before in step 6.